SDCG69/SDCG-V10/content/fiction/planestory.md

 "You OK?" he asked suddenly, voice low.
 His eyes flicked to her white-knuckled grip on the armrest.

 Clara forced her fingers to unclench.
-"First time flying transatlantic," she admitted, then immediately regretted the confession—too vulnerable, too soon.
+"First time flying transatlantic," she admitted, then immediately regretted the confession — too vulnerable, too soon.
 But his expression didn’t shift into pity.
 Instead, he grinned, all crooked and easy, like they were sharing a secret.

 "Then you’re lucky you got seated next to me," he said, stretching his legs under the seat in front.
 The movement made his thigh press against hers.
 Warm.
 Solid.
 "I’ve got a foolproof method for surviving long flights."
 His thumb tapped the armrest between them, deliberate.
 "Distraction."

 Clara exhaled, half-laughing, half-nervous.
 "Distraction, huh?"
 She glanced at his hands—long fingers, a silver ring on his thumb—then back up.
 His gaze was waiting for hers, steady.
 "What kind of distraction are we talking about?"

-The man—Ethan, he’d said his name was when the flight attendant handed him a whiskey—leaned in just enough that she could feel his breath against her ear.
+The man — Ethan, he’d said his name was when the flight attendant handed him a whiskey — leaned in just enough that she could feel his breath against her ear.
 "The kind that makes you forget you’re even on a plane."
 His voice roughened slightly, and Clara’s stomach did a slow, liquid flip.

 The overhead lights flickered as the plane leveled off, but Clara barely noticed—Ethan’s fingers were tracing idle circles on her wrist now, his touch featherlight and maddening.
 "Tell me," he murmured, "what’s the most reckless thing you’ve ever done?"
 His thumb brushed the inside of her wrist, right over her pulse, and she swore he could feel it jump.

 Clara swallowed.
 "Probably agreeing to this conversation."
 The words came out breathier than she intended, and Ethan’s grin turned wolfish.
 "I'm Clara".
 "Ethan", he responded.

 Clara’s pulse thrummed under Ethan’s fingers as his grin widened, slow and knowing.
 "Good," he murmured.
 "Reckless looks good on you."
 His thumb pressed harder against her wrist, just shy of painful, and the sudden pressure made her breath catch.
 Around them, the cabin hummed with the white noise of engines and muffled chatter, but all Clara could focus on was the heat of his palm against her skin.

 [image src="media/img/plane1.jpeg" alt="Story C — Altitude Adjustment"]